 Someone needs to write the technical content so that users, developers and customers can use the software.

 Think about Xero accounting software, ConvertKit email marketing, a wifi router, an IKEA table, Ableton software or even a keyboard.

-They all need writers with product, technical, industry and user experience to write instructions on how to set up, use or customise the product.
+They all need writers with the product, technical, industry, and user experience to write instructions on setting up, using, or customising the product.

 As mentioned in the introduction to this guide, look for opportunities in your industry; that’s where you’ll find technical writing opportunities; if you’re inclined that way.

 Run PPC advertising campaigns

 Pay Per Click Advertising has exploded in recent years as Google and Facebook have expanded their product range.

 One area of PPC is Google Shopping Ads.